OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 ## Best Practices and Recommendations

-### Input Validation/Sanitization
+### Input Validation

-Adding strict input validation/sanitization can help prevent against SSRF, SQL injection, and DoS.
+Adding strict input validation can help prevent against SSRF, SQL injection, and DoS.
 The main design for GraphQL is that an identifier is given and the backend has a number of fetchers making HTTP, DB, or other calls.
 This means that user input will be included in HTTP requests, DB queries, or other requests/calls and there is opportunity for injection that could lead to SSRF or SQL injection.
 Some pages that may be helpful here are OWASP Cheat Sheets for generic [Injection Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Injection_Prevention_Cheat_Sheet.html) or [Java Injection Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Injection_Prevention_Cheat_Sheet_in_Java.html).

-#### How to: validation
+#### General Practices

 > We can probably nix this section and just link to the Input Validation Cheat Sheet.
 I'll leave for now in case there is anything of value somebody else sees and thinks should be left in.